Variable Geometry (VGT) VS Sequential Turbocharger

 What is Variable Geometry Turbocharger or VGT?

 Variable Geometry Turbocharger or VGT is a type of turbocharger.
 It is a mechanical device that increases the pressure of air by compressing it.
 Another name for the Variable-Geometry Turbocharger (VGT) is Variable Nozzle Turbines (VNT).
-VGT allows effective aspect ratio (A:R) for the turbocharger according to varying conditions.
+VGT allows an effective aspect ratio (A:R) for the turbocharger according to varying conditions.
 VGTs are usually designed to deliver refined performance.

 Manufacturers employ VGT because the optimum aspect ratio at low engine speeds is very different from that at high engine speeds.
 If the aspect ratio is too large, then the turbocharger will not be able to create the required boost at low speeds.
 If the aspect ratio is too small, the turbocharger will fill the engine with more air at high speeds.
 This results in high exhaust manifold pressures, high pumping losses.
 And, ultimately, it lowers the effective power output.

 How Variable Geometry Turbocharger or VGT works?

-By varying the geometry of the turbine housing as the engine accelerates, the turbocharger can maintain the aspect ratio at its optimum levels.
+By varying the turbine housing geometry as the engine accelerates, the turbocharger can maintain the aspect ratio at its optimum levels.
 Because of this, VGT offers minimum lag.
 It has a low boost threshold and is very efficient at higher engine speeds.
 VGT does not need a waste-gate.

 Applications of Variable Geometry Turbocharger:

 The two most common applications include a ring of aerodynamically-shaped vanes in the turbine housing at the inlet.
-Manufacturers use the first type in the passenger cars, race cars, and light commercial vehicles which use the light-duty engines.
+Manufacturers use the first type in the passenger cars, race cars, and light commercial vehicles, which use light-duty engines.
 In this design, the vanes rotate in unison.
 They vary the swirl angle and the cross-sectional area of the turbine.

-Manufactures use the second type for heavy-duty engines such as in commercial vehicles.
+Manufacturers use the second type for heavy-duty engines, such as in commercial vehicles.
 In this design, the vanes do not rotate.
 However, instead, an axially sliding wall mechanism selectively blocks the width of the turbo inlet.
-In this design, either this mechanism partially covers the vanes of a moving slotted shroud or they partially move against a stationary slotted shroud.
+In this design, either this mechanism partially covers the vanes of a moving slotted shroud, or they partially move against a stationary slotted shroud.
 It varies the area between the tips of the vanes.
-Thus, it results in variable aspect ratio.
+Thus, it results in a variable aspect ratio.